Kostis-S-Z/exploring_meta/README.md

 ## Installing

+*_NOTE_*: Unfortunately this repo was build with Meta-World experiments in mind and thus depends on the proprietary environment [MuJoCo](http://mujoco.org/).
+So you would need to first get a license for that and install it before you can run the experiments of this repo (Yes, even for the vision or RL-but-not-Meta-World experiments it's required, I am [working on](https://github.com/Kostis-S-Z/exploring_meta/issues/45) separating this dependency)

-0. _Optional, but highly recommend to make a virtual environment for this project_
+0. _Optional, but highly recommended to make a virtual environment for this project_

 ```python3 -m venv meta_env``` or ``` virtualenv meta_env```